 it’s not uncommon to find there are significant waitlists for residential care, particularly at the more popular facilities, and

-regardless of whether home or residential aged care is required, if you wait until the last minute to speak to a financial adviser, you may not be able to minimise the fees you may have to pay and/or maximise the social security benefits you may receive.
+regardless of whether home or residential aged care is required, if you wait until the last minute to seek advice, you may not be able to minimise the fees you may have to pay and/or maximise the social security benefits you may receive.

 Visit local facilities

 Whether you currently need residential aged care or not, ideally you should plan to visit a range of facilities in your chosen area as soon as possible and, you may prefer to do this with family members.